 Are you looking for additional support for your work?
-The list below will be updated on an ongoing basis, if you are aware of other funding sources please let us know at email@example.com.
+The list below is updated on an ongoing basis, if you are aware of other funding sources please let us know at email@example.com.

 National Endowment for the Humanities (NEH)